raisingthefloor/rtf-simplegmail/README.md

   - ```FRONT_URL``` //You need to change it with your origin domain

 ### Google sign-in setup
+***Please create a project in Google Cloud Console and follow the below setups to configure the Sign in button***

-- You have to set up the google credentials, please follow the below setups and generate the JSON file and replace it with ```GOOGLE_CREDENTIALS``` https://developers.google.com/workspace/guides/create-credentials
+- You have to set up the google credentials, please follow the given link and generate the JSON file and replace it with ```GOOGLE_CREDENTIALS``` https://developers.google.com/workspace/guides/create-credentials

 - You also have to set up the OAuth consent https://developers.google.com/workspace/guides/configure-oauth-consent

-- Following scopes you have to define while configuring OAuth Consent form
+- Following scopes you have to define while configuring the OAuth Consent form

 ![consent-scopes](consent-scopes.png)